justingolden21/elements-style-guide/catalog/logo.md

 src: "cardback_greatspell.png"
 ```

-### Stroke Logo
+### Premium Logo

-The stroke version of the logo is meant only to be used on the gamebox, to add novelty to its design.
-This logo should **not** be used elsewhere.
+The stroke logo is only meant to be used on premium or special products.
+For the first edition games, this logo is used on the boxes to add novelty to the design.
+This logo should **not** be used normally.

 ```image
 plain: true